 (photo credit: MARC ISRAEL SELLEM/THE JERUSALEM POST)

-The decision to raise the electoral threshold to 3.25% of the vote has forced the parties to band together in order to win seats.
+The decision to raise the electoral threshold to 3.25% of the vote forces the parties to band together in order to win seats.

 UAL-Ta’al head Ibrahim Sarsur told the Post that his party’s position, as presented at the meeting in his party’s faction room at the Knesset, was the same as Balad’s.